WordPress/blueprints/README.md

 ## Need help?

-If you have questions or comments, [start a new issue](https://github.com/adamziel/blueprints/issues) in this repository.
+If you have questions or comments, [open a new issue](https://github.com/adamziel/blueprints/issues) in this repository.

 ## Let's build the Blueprint Community together!